a382259104/Losers/README.md

 **Project_Name** is a full-stack web application designed to facilitate idea sharing, collaboration, and networking among individuals in the Boston area.
 Whether you're a student looking to join study groups, a developer seeking project collaborators, or an entrepreneur with innovative ideas, **Project_Name** provides a platform for you to connect with like-minded individuals in your local community.

+## Concerns
+If we are using Github public repo, can we add fake data (by adding Boston location into each project) and make it into our own api?
+If not, can we just use our repos (student created project) as local projects?

+Or, can we simply add external API for decorative purposes? (searching projects by location radius)

 ## How to Run This App

 On your terminal: